datapumpernickel/untrader/README.md

 Check](https://github.com/datapumpernickel/untrader/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/datapumpernickel/untrader/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+## 🚧 Under development - Looking for help 🤗

 The goal of untrader is to provide a simple wrapper function for the new [Comtrade API of the UN](https://comtradeplus.un.org/).
 The legacy API was very nicely wrapped in the [comtradr](https://github.com/ropensci/comtradr) package.
 Since there have been extensive changes to the API, I have decided to have a clean start with a new wrapper for the new API.
-However, a lot of the structure and set-up has been inspired from the `comtradr` package and one function (get_date_range() function) have been entirely copied over with minor changes.
+However, a lot of the structure and set-up has been inspired from the original `comtradr` package and one function (check_date() function) has been entirely copied over with minor changes.

-## 🚧 Under development - Looking for help 🤗

-### Let me know, if you would like to be part of the developing process and help maintain the package!
+Let me know, if you would like to be part of the developing process and help maintain the package!

 ## Installation